kblok/kblok.github.io/_posts/2018-02-12-how-to-work-with-stored-procedures-and-not-die-trying.md

 permalink: /blogs/how-to-work-with-stored-procedures-and-not-die-trying
 ---

-# How to work with stored procedures and not die trying

 ## What's wrong with databases?
 I won't try to sell you the idea that stored procedures are the best and that everybody needs to throw away all their ORM code and move to the database world.
 I believe that every team has to choose the best tool that not only helps them to solve their problem and but also makes them more productive.